chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

 * each value inserted in the UI Cocoa specific field will be set in corresponding the `Variable` field on the view model.

 In this way the View Model is completely decoupled from the View part (in this case the `NSViewController`).
-This is absolutely fantastic!!!!! :heart_eyes::relaxed:
+This means that we can reuse the same ViewModel to create other versions of Mp3ID3Tagger for other platforms.
+This is absolutely fantastic!!!!! :heart_eyes::relaxed:.
+Last but not least in the controller we have also some other functions:

+* `open(_ sender: Any?)` and `save(_ sender: Any?)` that manage the open an mp3 file and save of the same file
+* `bindSaveAction()` that observe the result of a save action
+* `openImage(imageUrl: URL)` and `bindAttachedPictureField()` that manage the bind and the subscription to an open action of an image to be used as front cover for the id3 tag.

 ```swift
 infix operator <-> : DefaultPrecedence